rapodaca/dialect/src/manuscript.md

 [Figure: selection algorithm]

-# Implicit Hydrogens
+# Implicit Hydrogens and Subvalence

-In addition to virtual hydrogen count, Dialect supports a second form of hydrogen suppression called *implicit hydrogen count*.
-Implicit hydrogens are represented neither as node/edge pairs nor as node properties.
-Instead, an implicit hydrogen count is computed on demand.
-Like virtual hydrogens, implicit hydrogens must be monovalent an have an undefined `isotope` attribute.
-The algorithm for computing implicit hydrogen count is an integral but invisible component of every Dialect representation.
-Dialect readers and writers must therefore conform to the following description to avoid the loss of constitutional information.
+In addition to virtual hydrogen count, Dialect supports a second form of hydrogen suppression called *implicit hydrogens*.
+Like a virtual hydrogen, an implicit hydrogen is monovalent, has only default attributes, and is present as an integer tally associated with a particular atom.
+But unlike a virtual hydrogen, the presence of an implicit hydrogen can only be deduced through computation.
+Implicit hydrogens are an integral yet invisible component of many molecular graphs.

-For the purpose of implicit hydrogen counting, atoms can be divided into two classes: *eligible atoms* and *ineligible atoms*.
-Eligible atoms are those whose hydrogen counts may optionally be expressed algorithmically through implicit hydrogen counting.
-Ineligible atoms must use explicitly encoded hydrogens, either as node/edge pairs or as virtual hydrogens.

-Implicit hydrogen counts are computed with the aid of Table 1.
-An atom whose `element` attribute appears in this table is considered an eligible atom.
-All other atoms, including those whose `element` attribute is undefined, are considered ineligible atoms.
+To support implicit hydrogen counting, Dialect uses the concept of *valence*.
+Valence is a non-negative integer computed as the sum of bond orders at a given atom.
+Single bonds contribute one to the tally, double bonds two, triple bonds three, and quadruple bonds four.
+Every other bond contributes one, as does each virtual hydrogen.
+For example, the valence of a methyl carbon having a `virtual_hydrogens` attribute of three is four.
+In contrast, the valence of a methyl carbon with an undefined `virtual_hydrogens` attribute is one.

+Only some atoms are eligible for implicit hydrogen counting.
+These are called *eligible atoms*.
+An atom becomes eligible by fulfilling two requirements: (1) its `virtual_hydrogen` attribute is undefined; and (2) its `element` attribute is associated with at least one *default valence*.

+A default valence is a value associated with an element that represents the number of hydrogens that can be attached to an isolated atom.
+Table 1 lists those elements possessing at least one default valence.
+All other elements have no default valences.
+The target valence of 4 for carbon, for example, means that a fully-saturated carbon atom will be bound to four hydrogen atoms.
+Likewise, a fully-saturated oxygen atom will be bound to two hydrogen atoms.
+However, iron has no default valences.
+Some elements such as nitrogen have multiple target valences.
+In these cases, multiple saturated forms are possible.
+For example, nitrogen has the target valences three and five.
+Both ammonia and nitrogen pentahydride (NH~5~) are fully saturated forms of nitrogen according to Table 1.

 | Element | Target<br>Valence |
 | :-----: | :------------: |